yyiilluu/DeepCluster/docs/index.md

 ===========================================
 Query for logs
 ===========================================
-No log is found... ## if there is no log yet first line of log  ## if there is any log, it will be output to your console directly second line of log
+first line of log  ## if there is any console log of your code second line of log
 ```